AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 to lose control over your teammate just due to not finding out that he/she was terrified by some monstrosity that threatened and impressed him/her some time ago.
-The same information about enemies may be found by the `~` command while the enemy unit is in the crosshair.
+The same information about enemies may be found via the `~` command while the enemy unit is in the crosshair.
 For example, you see an unknown creature.
 How to react to it?
 Is it dangerous?
 Check its lore menu and the organs it has!
-It may help you to generate the appropriate strategy.
-For example, the enemy that can call for help may be the main target for you.
+It may help you to invent the appropriate strategy.
+For example, the enemy that can call for help may become the main target for you.

 In ranged combat, the projectile is assumed to be attacking the defender in melee, using itself as the weapon, with the usual dice and damage bonus.